stanfordnlp/dspy/README.md

 - **Tracing in DSPy** with Arize Phoenix: [Tutorial for tracing your prompts and the steps of your DSPy programs](https://colab.research.google.com/github/Arize-ai/phoenix/blob/main/tutorials/tracing/dspy_tracing_tutorial.ipynb)
 - [DSPy: Not Your Average Prompt Engineering](https://jina.ai/news/dspy-not-your-average-prompt-engineering), why it's crucial for future prompt engineering, and yet why it is challenging for prompt engineers to learn.
 - **Tracing & Optimization Tracking in DSPy** with Parea AI: [Tutorial on tracing & evaluating a DSPy RAG program](https://docs.parea.ai/tutorials/dspy-rag-trace-evaluate/tutorial)
+- [DSPy: Not Your Average Prompt Engineering](https://jina.ai/news/dspy-not-your-average-prompt-engineering), why it's crucial for future prompt engineering, and yet why it is challenging for prompt engineers to learn.

 ### B) Guides